google/certificate-transparency-rfcs/draft-ietf-trans-rfc6962-bis.md

 - get-all-by-hash: new client API for obtaining an inclusion proof and corresponding consistency proofs at the same time.

+- Presenting SCTs with proofs: TLS servers may present SCTs together with the corresponding inclusion proofs using any of the mechanisms that [RFC6962] defined for presenting SCTs only.
+(Presenting SCTs only is still supported).

+- CT TLS extension: the `signed_certificate_timestamp` TLS extension has been replaced by the `transparency_info` TLS extension.

+- Other TLS extensions: `status_request_v2` may be used (in the same manner as `status_request`); `cached_info` may be used to avoid sending the same complete SCTs and inclusion proofs to the same TLS clients multiple times.

+- TLS Feature extension: this certificate extension may be used by a CA to indicate that CT compliance is required.

+- Verification algorithms: added detailed algorithms for verifying inclusion proofs, for verifying consistency between two STHs, and for verifying a root hash given a complete list of the relevant leaf input entries.

+- Extensive clarifications and editorial work.

 # Cryptographic Components

 ## Merkle Hash Trees    {#mht}